-As we set up our categories for suggestions donations this AZ Gives Day, we remembered back to our roots and named them after our first membership donation categories.
-With that we honor soil by making it the first category.
-As Ron Stein pointed out nearly 20 years ago, we couldn’t do any of it without good soil
+As we set up our categories for suggested donations this Arizona Gives Day, we remembered back to our roots and named them after our first membership donation categories.
+With that, we honor soil by making it the first category.
+As Ron Stein pointed out nearly 20 years ago, we couldn’t do any of it without good soil.

 Perspective of a Soil Scientist

 by Ron Stein

 I remember when I received my first issue of “The Creekside Almanac” last year.
 I enjoyed the style of the writing and stories painting pictures for us of the authors’ observations of riparian areas, plants, and ecosystems.
 When I saw the last page, my mind became focused on the need to consider a contribution to this worthy organization.

 The four categories for the amount of suggested contributions are listed as Soil ($1-10), Seed ($11-50), Roots ($51-100), Trees ($101+).
 I said to myself, “OK – it sounds like a great representation of the ecosystems’ dimensions, if we consider the human factor as benefiting from the physical/biological resource.”
 These four categories represent a seed bed for birth, growth, and development, and the stately trees certainly represents this concept.

 When I first looked at the membership categories for recommended contributions, I was curious why the “tree” category was the most prestigious.
 Sure, trees are something you can see and are stately, tall and regal, but just like an honorable government having the support of the people, this occurs because of the basic support of healthy soils.
 It is this “support” that I use as analogy to compare the soil supporting trees.
 I regard the soil as the base support for the upper tiers of the biological and human dimensions; therefore, as a soil scientist, I did become focused on the soil category.